 - 1. Define and explain fundamental concepts, methods and rules concerning company auditing. - 2.
 Define and explain current research in auditing from perspectives such as the public interest, regulation, insitutional processes and the profession towards methods applied in auditing research.

 Skills and abilities

-3. Apply auditing theory and concepts in order to discuss and reflect upon societal and developmental issues concerning the auditing profession.
+3. Apply auditing theory and concepts in order to discuss and reflect upon societal needs and expectations and innovation in the auditing profession.

 Judgement and approach